• Skip to primary navigation

 salary: $245,000

-Psychiatry is a medical specialty that deals with the diagnosis, prevention, and treatment of mental illnesses.
+Psychiatry is a medical speciality that deals with diagnosing, preventing, and treating mental illnesses.

-Psychiatrists are people with this skill set, and they have one of the highest paying jobs in California, with an average yearly salary of $245,000.
+Psychiatrists have this skill set, and they have one of the highest paying jobs in California, with an average yearly salary of $245,000.

 To